 Life estates create a sort of legal joint ownership of a piece of property.
 For example, let’s say a mother wants to pass her home to her son when she passes away.
 She decides to use a life estate to make the transaction smoother.

-She’d establish a life estate for her home, which would make her the life tenant and her son the remainderman or beneficiary.
+She’d establish a life estate for her home, which would make her the life tenant and her son the remainderman, also called the beneficiary.
 She can continue to live in her home for the remainder of her life if she chooses to and is responsible for making property tax and insurance payments.

 While it doesn’t sound like much has changed, it has.
-As a life tenant, the mom no longer has full control over her house.
+As a life tenant, the mother no longer has full control over her house.
 She’ll need to get approval from her son to make large changes like selling it or taking out a mortgage.
+The same goes for refinancing.
+This is why it’s easier to refinance before you start the estate planning process.
 She also can’t revoke the life estate without his consent, so it’s important for her to make sure it’s the right solution for her family.

-Upon her death, the house title would be immediately passed to her son, the remainderman.
+Upon her death, the house title would be immediately passed to the holder of the remainder interest (her son), also known as the remainderman.
 Rather than going through probate, the only thing that would need to be done to pass ownership is to file her death certificate.

 Why Create A Life Estate?